openstack/openstack-ansible/doc/source/reference/architecture/container-networking.rst

 .. note::

-   The ML2/OVN (LXB) mechanism driver is deployed by default as of the Zed release of OpenStack-Ansible.
+   The ML2/OVN mechanism driver is deployed by default as of the Zed release of OpenStack-Ansible.

 Networking Node